Ahnfelt/alua/README.md

 end
 ```

-# Only methods can be called
+# All calls are method calls

 In Alua, only methods can be called.
 When you use call syntax for a non-method, e.g. `f(x)`, the parser expands it to `f.call(x)`.
 This keeps the semantics of Alua simple.